aaronpowell/aaronpowell.github.io/src/content/posts/2019-02-18-releasing-to-npm-from-azure-devops.md

 I choose what GitHub account I'll publish under and the repository to release to (both show be available in the drop down lists), we'll use **Create** for the action (it's a new release after all) the **Target** is `$(Build.SourceVersion)` as that is the SHA of the commit the build was triggered for and that we want to tag, use our variable `$(packageVersion)` as the Tag with a Tag Source of **User specified tag** and then set the assets to the artifacts we want published (I publish the `tgz` and the generated JavaScript).
 I also chose to add Release Notes which I write into a file called `ReleaseNotes.md` in the git repo and publish as an artifact.

 Now when we create a release it not only goes to npm but it also goes to GitHub as a release, tags the commit and links the commits included in the release.
-Check it out [here]().
+Check it out [here](https://dev.azure.com/aaronpowell/webpack-golang-wasm-async-loader/_release?definitionId=1).

 ## Conclusion

 And that is how we can do automated build and release of packages to npm and GitHub Releases from Azure DevOps.
-It really is quite simple.
+It really is quite simple!